I've decided to jump on the 1 Million Pillowcase bandwagon.

 6. Pin.
 (Note that the main fabric is a little narrower than the trim and contrast fabrics.
 Don't worry about this right now.)

-7. Roll up the main fabric ONLY, until about 3" of the contrast fabric are exposed.
+7. Roll up the main fabric ONLY, until about 3" of the contrast fabric is exposed.

 8. Fold the exposed contrast fabric over the main fabric roll and line up its raw edge with the raw edge you pinned in step 6.